 It’s not just wine that’s grown in the Riverland region, but fruit, and plenty of it!
 It’s not a proper visit to the Riverland without a stop at one of the many roadside fruit stalls that dot the region.
 Stop off at one of them with your dog by your side.
 We stopped at one of the stalls on the Old Sturt Highway heading west from Berri.

-There’s two beautiful examples of silo art in the region around Renmark, with dogs allowed int he viewing areas.
-The closest one to check out is in Paringa, just east across the Murray.
-Both sides of the two silos are painted with scenes about the Murray River lifestyle.
+There’s some beautiful examples of silo art in the region, with dogs allowed in the viewing areas.
+Make sure you head to Paringa, just east across the Murray from Renmark.
+Both sides of two silos are painted with scenes about the Murray River lifestyle.

 Don’t also miss checking out the silos in Waikerie, a 50-minute drive west of Renmark towards Adelaide.
 While one silo is decorated with a more abstract design, the other silo is beautifully painted with a Regent Parrot.